 6. Reduces Risk of Type 2 Diabetes

 It is fair to say that type 2 diabetes has already reached epidemic proportions, with close to 500 million people afflicted with the condition worldwide.
+While there are many products in the markets such as protein bars for diabetics that are being developed to cater to those who are afflicted with diabetes, prevention is always better than cure.
 Several studies have shown that green tea can improve the human body’s insulin sensitivity and therefore reduce blood glucose levels.
 Those who drank the beverage regularly (at least two to three cups a day) also showed 40 to 42 percent lower risk of developing type 2 diabetes.